If someone has sent you a document that had a background color other than white, it may have been a little shocking when you opened it up.

-The steps in this guide will show you how to add a page color in Google Docs so that you can make your document pages a different color.
+The steps in this guide will show you how to add a color to a page in Google Docs so that you can make your document pages a different color.

 - Unlike Microsoft Word, Google Docs will include this page color by default when you print.